 Marijuana and Parkinson’s

-In part, due to the popularity of people with Parkinson’s posting videos showing how marijuana helps with tremors and dyskinesia, there has been a new enthusiasm from the research community to study medical marijuana’s effect on PD.
+In part, due to the popularity of people with Parkinson’s posting videos showing how marijuana helps with tremors and Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s., there has been a new enthusiasm from the research community to study medical marijuana’s effect on PD.
 However, despite several clinical studies, it has not yet been proven that cannabis can directly benefit Parkinson’s symptoms though most experts believe there will be positive effects in some patients.
 Studies will hopefully guide us to use the marijuana for specific patients and specific symptoms.

 The use of cannabinoids has been suggested to help with managing neurological and non-neurological conditions.
 Literature on medicinal marijuana is incredibly varied.
 Researchers issue caution for people with PD who use cannabis because of its effect on thinking.
 Because Parkinson’s can impair the brain’s executive function (the ability to make plans and limit risky behavior), people with PD should be cautious about using any medication that can compound this function.